Jonté Smith

-Jonté Jahki Smith (born 10 July 1994) is a Bermudian footballer who last played as a forward for NIFL Premiership club Ballymena United.
+Jonté Jahki Smith (born 10 July 1994) is a Bermudian footballer and cricketer who last played as a forward for NIFL Premiership club Ballymena United and currently plays for the Bermuda cricket team as a bowler after making his debut in December 2024.

 Career

 Smith started his career with North Village Rams in Bermuda before moving to England in search of a career as a professional footballer.
 He earned his first professional contract in August with Sutton United.
 After a prolific season with the under-18s, he joined Crawley Town in August 2011 despite having not appeared in the Sutton first team.
 Smith scored his first senior goal in Crawley's pre-season game against Bromley, a 3–2 win in July 2012.

 He enjoyed a prolific loan spell with Metropolitan Police in the first three months of the 2012–13 season, scoring 24 goals.
 It earned him promotion to the Crawley first-team squad and he made his debut as a substitute in a 3–0 defeat to Bournemouth on 29 December 2012 – one of four appearances on the bench during Crawley's 2012–13 campaign.
 He finished the season on loan at Conference South club Eastbourne Borough before signing a new one-year contract with Crawley at the end of the 2012–13 season.

 On 13 March 2013, Smith joined Eastbourne Borough on an initial one–month loan.
 On 10 September 2013, Smith was again loaned out by his club, this time to Conference South side Havant & Waterlooville on a month's loan.
 In October 2013 he returned to Crawley, only to be loaned out for the second time to Metropolitan Police.

 In January 2014, Smith was loaned to Conference South club Gosport Borough.

 On 13 March 2014, Smith joined Finnish side PS Kemi Kings on loan until 30 June 2014 with a view to a permanent move.
 He made the move permanent at the end of the loan spell.
 In March 2015 he left Finland and followed his former head coach Tommy Taylor to Norwegian side Flekkerøy in the 2. divisjon.